WellWired Journal

 Dietary needs and swaps

 If you have allergies or preferences, say so early.
 "No nuts," "no dairy," or "low sugar" should be part of the first prompt.
 AI can also suggest substitutes like oat milk or lentils.
+For general guidance on balanced eating, the NHS Eat Well guide is a reliable reference alongside AI suggestions.

 When it suggests something you can't find, ask for alternatives.
 "Give me a version with ingredients from a small UK supermarket."